 Rites of Passage for a Model Railway - 31: Let Me Introduce You to Ainthorpe Junction

 Take a look at the real world as it was - close to home or away.
-Use old images, get a diagram or map, work from that
+Use old images, get or create a diagram or map, work from that

 [If there's a group of you, maybe you could hire a mini-bus and go to survey the site of a station or other railway site feature as it is currently.
 This could be a locomotive or goods depot, or it could be a livestock dock close to a mainline as there was near the East Coast Main line station at Grantham in Lincolnshire.
 There might be one or two buildings or structures still standing - maybe a weigh office near where livestock, goods and coal depots shared a common entry point - and maybe there's a station building/office still there... or more.
 Photographs, maps, track diagrams from OPC and from other proven sources].
 Take photographs, make measurements by pacing along and across open ground.